-Wales' Tipuric announces shock retirement from Tests
+Wales' Jones & Tipuric shock retirement from Tests

 He made his Wales debut in 2011 against Argentina and was a Six Nations winner in 2012, 2013, 2019 and 2021 in a glittering 12-year Test career.

-He was a key member of the Wales team that reached the World Cup quarter-finals in 2015 and semi-finals 2019 and was expected to appear at a third tournament in France this September having been named in Gatland's early squad.
+He was a key member of the Wales team that reached the World Cup quarter-finals in 2015 and semi-finals four years later and was expected to appear at a third tournament in France this September having been named in Gatland's early squad.

 "It's been a privilege to put on the Welsh jersey and have so many great memories," he added in the statement.